The Confusion Factors Tested by Eveready

-An Eveready survey used among prospective consumers of the alleged infringer's products or services, with the stimulus left in view, engenders respondent attention approximating that of an involved consumer and thus produces, coupled with a control cell to filter market-share effects, a reliable estimate of likelihood of confusion.
+- An Eveready survey (a) used among prospective consumers of the alleged infringer's products or services; (b) in face-to-face interviews; and (c) with the stimulus left in view, engenders respondent "attention" approximating that of an "involved"consumer and thus produces, coupled with a control cell to filter market-share effects, a conservative ("reliable") estimate of likelihood of confusion;

-Reviews of "why" question answers typically reveal that senior mark responses to a "who makes or puts out" question have occurred because the “stored knowledge" of the senior mark is "accessible" in a respondent's memory and there is a fit between the stored knowledge and the junior mark.
-Accordingly, an expert's conclusion as to a "likelihood of confusion," based on an appreciable percentage of senior mark responses, has cognitively sound underpinnings.
+- Reviews of "why" question answers typically reveal that senior mark responses to a "who makes or puts out" question have occurred because: (a) "stored knowledge" of the senior mark is "accessible" in a respondent's memory; and (b)there is a "fit between the stored knowledge and the junior] " Accordingly, an expert's conclusion as to a "likelihood of confusion," based on an appreciable percentage of senior mark responses, has cognitively sound underpinnings;

-- Because a strong mark is likely to be attended to in the marketplace, it is reasonable to assume that a stimulus that "fits" the strong mark's schema will be attended to, and that an Eveready survey thus measures probable assessments in the marketplace, not artificially created or forced opportunities.
+- Because a strong mark is likely to be attended to in the marketplace, it is reasonable to assume that a stimulus that "fits" the strong mark's schema will be attended to, and that an Eveready survey thus measures probable assessments in the marketplace, not artificially created or forced opportunities; and,

 With respect to strong marks, therefore, the Eveready format is a relevant, reliable, and objective test of likelihood of confusion.
-It is a peer reviewed tested approach and has been generally accepted in the scientific community.
+It satisfies critical Daubert criteria as interpreted in the 2000 advisory committee's notes to Federal Rule of Evidence 702: it is a"tested," not a subjective, approach; it has been peer reviewed; with a control cell, it has a known error rate; and it has been generally accepted in the scientific community.

-- A mark that is strong...is more likely to be remembered and more likely to be associated in the public mind with [or triggered by] a greater breadth of products . . ., than is a mark that is weak because relatively unknown " James Burrough ltd.,540 F.2d at276.
+- An Eveready survey can thus measure the"reach"of a strong mark."
+A mark that is strong...is more likely to be remembered and more likely to be associated in the public mind with [or triggered by] a greater breadth of products . . ., than is a mark that is weak because relatively unknown " James Burrough ltd.,540 F.2d at276.